hyperledger/firefly/doc-site/docs/troubleshooting/undelivered_messages.md

 experiencing an issue.
 This can lead you to diagnose specific issues such as misconfiguration, network problems, database integrity problems, or potential code bugs.

 In all cases, the **batch ID** is the most critical piece of data for determining the nature of the issue.
+You can usually retrieve the batch for a particular message by querying `/messages/<message-id>` and looking for the `batch` field in the returned response.
+In rare cases, if this is not populated, you can also retrieve the message transaction via `/messages/<message-id>/transaction`, and then you can use the transaction ID to query `/batches?tx.id=<transaction-id>`.

-This ID will be the same on all nodes involved in the messaging flow.
-The following two steps can be easily performed to check for the existence of the expected items:
+The batch ID will be the same on all nodes involved in the messaging flow.
+Therefore, the following two steps can be easily performed to check for the existence of the expected items:

 - query `/batches/<batch-id>` on each node that should have the message
 - query `/pins?batch=<batch-id>` on each node that should have the message (for pinned messages only)